Planning Your Hardscape Project

-The top should be about an inch above the pebbles.
+The top should be about an inch above the gravel surfaces.
 Always ensure that the stepping stones are in a safe place to avoid slipping or falling.
-Parents, tenants, elderly, and children will appreciate the safe environment!
+Parents, tenants, the elderly, and children will appreciate the safe environment!

 When your yard starts to seem dull and boring, or when you start feeling ready for a change, stepping stone hardscapes are the perfect solution to spice up your backyard.